cerulean747/Reddit-Comment-Removal/README.md

 # Predicting Comment Removal from Reddit r/worldnews: January 2019

 ## Overview (tl;dr)
-*	Using natural language processing techniques and supervised learning models such as logistic regression, random forest, gradient boosting, and Naive-Bayes classification, I predict whether or not user comments will get removed from the r/worldnews subreddit for the month of January 2019.
+*	Using natural language processing techniques and supervised and unsupervised learning models, I predict whether or not user comments will get removed from the r/worldnews subreddit for the month of January 2019.
-*	Random Forest using bigrams and no undersampling yields the highest F1, with a score of 0.203, precision of 0.481, and recall of 0.129.
-These results show improvement over baseline F1, precision, and recall scores of 0.029.
-*	After maximizing for F1 scores across a range of decision thresholds, logistic regression yields the highest F1 using bigrams and no undersampling, with a score of 0.298, precision of 0.281, recall of 0.316, and decision threshold of 0.103.
-* **Update:** I'm currently in the process of selecting additional features and experimenting with NNs/CNNs/RNNs and text embeddings.
-I will revise this analysis based on my updated findings.
+*	My results imply that in addition to individual word features, the contextual meaning behind words and non-textual features also play an important role in predicting comment removal.

 ### Table of Contents